mozilla/data-docs/src/concepts/sql_optimization.md

 ### What are these databases?

 The databases we use are not traditional relational databases like PostgreSQL or MySQL.
-They are distributed SQL engines, where the data is stored separately from the cluster itself.
+They are distributed SQL engines, where the data is stored separately from the compute resources.
 They include multiple machines all working together in a coordinated fashion.
-This is why the clusters can get slow when there are lots of competing queries - because the queries are sharing resources.

-Note that Athena is serverless, which is why we recommend people use that when they can.

 #### How does this impact my queries?